Azure-Samples/ms-identity-javascript-tutorial/1-Authentication/1-1-sign-in/README.md

 > In the steps below, "ClientID" is the same as "Application ID" or "AppId".

 1. Open the `App\authConfig.js` file
-1. Find the key `Enter_the_Application_Id_Here` and replace the existing value with the application ID (clientId) of the `ms-identity-javascript-signin` application copied from the Azure portal.
+1. Find the key `Enter_the_Application_Id_Here` and replace the existing value with the application ID (clientId) of the `ms-identity-javascript-c1s1` application copied from the Azure portal.
 1. Find the key `Enter_the_Cloud_Instance_Id_Here/Enter_the_Tenant_Info_Here` and replace the existing value with `https://login.microsoftonline.com/<your-tenant-id>`.
 1. Find the key `Enter_the_Redirect_Uri_Here` and replace the existing value with the base address of the ms-identity-javascript-signin project (by default `http://localhost:3000`).